SWCousins/Codecademy-Java-Projects/README.md

   * Returns an Integer and prints to the console

  * Math Magic program
-  * Performs a Mathematical magic trick
+  * Performs a Mathematical magic trick :shipit: